oitani93/Moneybox-Money-Withdrawal/README.md

 - I created a new service(AccountService) in the services folder under the domain folder.

-- The service will be called from the following, WithdrawMoney and TransferMoney.
+- The service will be called from the following classes, WithdrawMoney and TransferMoney.

 - The service will take care of updating properties(balance, withdrawn, paidIn) of an Account if validation passes.